 Without getting divorced, your spouse will always be able to claim at least one-third of your probate assets depending on other circumstances.
 Even when it would contradict the terms of your will, Maryland law allows a spouse to claim 1/3 of the probate property if you have children, and up to 1/2 if not.

 The same is true if you die without a will.
-In many cases where a spouse dies intestate, their partner can claim $15,000 plus ½ of whatever is remaining.
+In many cases where a spouse dies intestate, their partner can make a claim on the estate.

 Financial and insurance institutions will not care what is going on in your life, they are bound by the paperwork they have on file.
 If your account lists an ex-spouse as a co-owner or beneficiary of an account, that is who will own the asset upon your death.